ThomasR/nanorctest/README.md

 If you've ever written one, you know that there's a lot of trial and error involved.
 It’s a real pain to restart nano over and over just to see your changes.
 So try your changes in the browser first, and see the effect instantly!

-Open your browser's JS console to see warnings and errors.

 ## Where can I get more nano syntax definitions?

 [Here](https://github.com/scopatz/nanorc).